 Form: account sign up viewed, account created, email sign up viewed, email captured, input focused (input name), input typed (input name)

 Exit: exit intent, exit intent interruption, new tab open, switched tabs, site exit

 Pop up: viewed pop up, clicked pop up, closed pop up, site exit after pop up

 Save: text highlighted (text), text copied (text), URL highlighted, URL copied, URL bookmarked

 Sensitive data transferred (if applicable) and applied restrictions or safeguards that fully take into consideration the nature of the data and the risks involved, such as for instance strict purpose limitation, access restrictions (including access only for staff having followed specialised training), keeping a record of access to the data, restrictions for onward transfers or additional security measures.

 The frequency of the transfer (e.g. whether the data is transferred on a one-off or continuous basis).
 Continuous basis.

 The personal data transferred will be subject to the following processing operations.

-- XGen will Process the Personal Data for product cataloguing purposes, for content cataloguing purposes, and for content delivery.
+XGen will Process the Personal Data for product cataloging purposes, for content cataloging purposes, and for content delivery.